zalyoung/gitlab-handbook/content/handbook/marketing/sales-development/_index.md

 ### Chorus

 Call and demo recording software.
-[Chorus](https://www.chorus.ai/) tracks keywords, provides analytics, and transcribes calls into both Salesforce and Outreach.
+[Chorus](https://www.chorus.ai/) tracks keywords, provides analytics, and transcribes calls int both Salesforce and Groove.
 Chorus will be used to onboard new team members, provide ongoing training and development for existing team members, provide non-sales employees with access to sales calls, and allow sales reps to recall certain points of a call or demo.
 At this time, US Sales, US Customer Success, US SDRs will be considered recorders.
 Non-US Commercial and Non-US SDRs can request recorder access once they have completed the GDPR training course.
 Non-US recorders will also need access to the EMEZ Zoom Group.
 Everyone else can access the tool as a listener if they wish.

 #### Chorus Training Resources